Hhbecker/ConsiderateBlueWhale/README.md

 I used the

 ## To Do
-* develop bpm function in separate file then define it in views.py and call it within create view
+* get javascript up and running to get fetch calls to make delete request
+1. figure out delete

-* call bpm function from within update too
+2. figure out update (call bpm function from within update too)

 * change download column from list page to update and add a delete button
 * possibly add music player to list page

-* look up where to specify specific file formats in the html file upload or in the django model
+* figure out where to block improper file formats
-* clear existing records in database to change model so that every entry must have a valid file

 * watch spotify clone video
 * watch javascript audio player video